What is psikat?

 PAN - Pan

-Master FX Columns
+Master Columns

 The left-most columns in the pattern editor.
 They provide row-by-row automation for the master bus: